Have you settled on some strategies for increasing your Amazon revenue in 2017 yet?

 One test is not enough to optimize your listings.
 This is because there are many listing features that can be tested such as price, featured images, images, title, product features and description.

 In addition, each listing feature can have thousands of variations.
-For example, you can test several featured images to find the best one to drive traffic to your listings.
-Similarly, you can test several price points to see which one converts the best.
+For example, you can test several featured images to find the ones that drive more traffic to your listings.
+Similarly, you can test several price points to see which raise conversions.
 You can also test several different copy styles for your description and bullet points.
 The possibilities are endless.

 Moreover, things change over time.
 You may test something on your listing which helps increase your sales metrics.
 However, after a few weeks, this test may no longer be relevant as the Amazon landscape may have changed.